-Subject to adjustments as provided in our 2005 plan, the maximum number of shares that we may issue pursuant to awards granted under our 2005 plan may not exceed the sum of (i) shares and (ii) up to shares of common stock (a) remaining available for issuance as of the effective date under our 2000 plan or any other employee stock incentive plan that we maintain prior to the effective date and/or (b) subject to an award granted under our 2000 plan or any other prior plan, which award is forfeited, cancelled, terminated, expires or lapses for any reason, without the issuance of shares pursuant to the award.
-The maximum number of shares of common stock that we may issue under our 2005 plan pursuant to the grant of (i) incentive stock options is and (ii) restricted awards is aggregate dollar value in excess of \$, subject to adjustments as provided in our 2005 plan.
+Subject to adjustments as provided in our 2005 plan, the maximum number of shares that we may issue pursuant to awards granted under our 2005 plan may not exceed the sum of (i) 3,300,000 shares, plus (ii) up to 40,286 shares of common stock remaining available for issuance as of the effective date under our 2000 plan, plus (iii) up to 986,073 shares subject to any award granted under our 2000 plan that is forfeited, cancelled, terminated, expires or lapses for any reason without the issuance of shares pursuant to the award.
+The maximum number of shares of common stock that we may issue under our 2005 plan pursuant to the grant of incentive stock options is 4,326,359 or, if less, the maximum number of shares issuable under the 2005 plan.
+In addition, (i) we may not grant to any participant options and stock appreciation rights, or SARs, that are not related to an option for more than 500,000 shares of common stock in any calendar year; (ii) we may not grant to any participant awards for more than 500,000 shares of common stock in any calendar year; and (iii) participants may not be paid more than \$1,000,000 with respect to any cash-settled award granted in any calendar year, subject to adjustments as provided in our 2005 plan.
 For purposes of these restrictions, we will treat an option and related SAR as a single award.
 The following will not be included in calculating the share limitations set forth above: (i) dividends, including dividends paid in shares of common stock, or dividend equivalents paid in cash in connection with outstanding awards; (ii) awards which by their terms are settled in cash rather than the issuance of shares; (iii) any shares subject to an award under our 2005 plan that is forfeited, cancelled, terminated, expires or lapses for any reason without the issuance of shares underlying the award; and (iv) any shares a participant surrenders or we withhold to pay the option or purchase price for an award or use to satisfy any tax withholding requirement in connection with the exercise, vesting or earning of an award if, in accordance with the terms of our 2005 plan, a participant pays such option or purchase price or satisfies such tax withholding by either tendering previously owned shares or having us withhold shares.